Welcome to today's edition of the Rush 24-7 podcast.

 He's tampering with legitimate media.

-The Israelis are that's propaganda.
+The Israelis intend, that's propaganda.

-However, this weekend the IDF prepared a surprise for the Lebanese and Arab viewers of the channel.
+However, this weekend, the IDF prepared a surprise for the Lebanese and Arab viewers of the channel.

 A broadcast was interrupted, and caricatures of Nasrallah appeared on the screen, accompanied by captions reading, Your days are numbered.

-Nasralla, your time is up, soon you won't be with us anymore.
+Soon you won't be with us anymore.

-Additionally, the Hezbos and Almanar internet sites also received special treatment by Israeli technical specialists, and several were erased from the Internet.
+Additionally, the Hezbo's and Almanar internet sites also received special treatment by Israeli technical specialists, and several were erased from the internet.

 This is not an American or British news agency reporting this.